How can we assess human-agent interactions? Case studies in software agent design: Results

-\textbf{Across our case studies, LLM backbone impacts user satisfaction more than scaffold changes.} Figure~\ref{fig:ab_testing_results} (top) overviews the observed effect sizes across our case studies.
-Across both tests in case study 1, which vary the LLM models, users significantly preferred agents powered by \texttt{claude-4-sonnet} over the two other LLMs.
+\textbf{LLM backbone impacts user satisfaction more than scaffold changes.} Figure~\ref{fig:ab_testing_results} (top) overviews the observed effect sizes across our case studies.
+Across both tests in case study 1 that vary the LLM models, users significantly preferred agents powered by \texttt{claude-4-sonnet} over the two other LLMs.
 In the first test, we find a 5.86\% difference in user satisfaction between \texttt{claude-3.7-sonnet} and \texttt{claude-4-sonnet}.
-In the second test, we find a -7.8\% difference in user satisfaction between \texttt{claude-4-sonnet} and \texttt{gpt-5}.
+In the second test, we find a -7.83\% difference in user satisfaction between \texttt{claude-4-sonnet} and \texttt{gpt-5}.
 In contrast, for scaffolding changes, we find a small (but significant) 3.1\% difference in user satisfaction between planning and no plan variants.
-In the third case study, we find that decreasing \texttt{max\_step} in memory management had a non-significant effect.
-In both of these cases, the effect size is smaller than in the first case study, where we changed the LLM backbone.
+Overall, the effect size is smaller than case study 1 where we change the LLM backbone, suggesting that the process is less important to the user (i.e., how the agent gets to a final goal) and rather the quality of the completed work.

-\paragraph{Interaction features provide further insight into how user experience changes.} Figure~\ref{fig:ab_testing_results} (bottom) shows how features described in Section~\ref{subsec:modeling} across conditions change.
+\textbf{Interaction features provide further insight into how user experience changes.} Figure~\ref{fig:ab_testing_results} (bottom) shows how features described in Section~\ref{subsec:modeling} across conditions change.
 We discuss some key observations: Since \texttt{gpt-5} was rated significantly lower than \texttt{claude-4-sonnet}, user interactions provide suggestions into why that might be.
 Trajectories with \texttt{gpt-5} contained 32\% fewer user messages on average, which means users often stopped engaging and abandoned prompting earlier.
 We also observe 16\% fewer code pushes when using \texttt{gpt-5}, suggesting that users decided it was not worth pushing incremental code edits when progress feels unproductive.
 In terms of the planning case study, we see that despite a small positive improvement in rating, there are multiple changes in behavioral features that indicate the benefits of showing plans to users.
 In particular, we see that in the no plan version, the agent is 12.8\% more likely to misunderstand the user, which leads to insufficient analysis and debugging (13.0\% and 14.4\% respectively).
-The increase in user messages also shows better user engagement in agent work.
+The increase in user messages also shows better engagement in agent work.